acisops/acis_anomaly_pages/source/dpab_shutdown_bepa.rst

 * Write a shift report and distribute to ``sot_shift`` to inform the project that ACIS is restored to its default configuration.

-* Write a shift report and distribute to ``sot_shift`` to inform the project that ACIS is restored to its default configuration.

 .. note::

    As of this writing, the ACIS Flight Software Patch level is standard H, optional J, version = 60.